dlang/DIPs/DIPs/DIP1xxx-rn.md

 ## Rationale and Motivation

-This section highlights the existing problems with the postblit and motivates why the implementation of a copy constructor is more desirable than an attempt to fix all the postblit issues.
+This section highlights the existing problems with the postblit and demonstrates why the implementation of a copy constructor is more desirable than an attempt to resolve all the postblit issues.

 ### Overview of this(this)